ImWuX/elysium-os/notes.md

 # Important Things To Not Forget
 - Kernel has not moved stack from the bootloader provided 64kb safe stack // this can be release at the userspace handoff

+# Critical Security Fixes
+- Use an IST for NMIs because of the syscall/sysret routines :D
+  - Possibly also use an IST for #GP's if we wanna be really safe

 # Backlog
 Kernel: